 Azure Lab Services - Administrator guide

-Information Technology (IT) administrators who manage a university's cloud resources are typically responsible for setting up the lab account for their school.
-Once a lab account is set up, administrators or educators create classroom labs that are contained within the lab account.
-This article provides a high-level overview of the Azure resources involved and the guidance for creating them.
+Information technology (IT) administrators who manage a university's cloud resources are ordinarily responsible for setting up the lab account for their school.
+After they've set up a lab account, administrators or educators create the labs that are contained within the account.
+This article provides a high-level overview of the Azure resources that are involved and the guidance for creating them.

-- Classroom labs are hosted within an Azure subscription owned by Azure Lab Services.
+- Labs are hosted within an Azure subscription that's owned by Azure Lab Services.

-- Lab accounts, shared image gallery, and image versions are hosted within your subscription.
+- Lab accounts, a shared image gallery, and image versions are hosted within your subscription.

 - You can have your lab account and the shared image gallery in the same resource group.
 In this diagram, they are in different resource groups.

-Your university has one or more Azure subscriptions.
-A subscription is used to manage billing and security for all Azure resources\services that are used within it, including lab accounts.
+Your university might have one or more Azure subscriptions.
+You use subscriptions to manage billing and security for all Azure resources and services that are used within it, including lab accounts.